urbandroid-team/dont-kill-my-app/_vendors/stock_android.md

 ## If all fails

 If all fails you can turn doze mode completely off in **Settings > Developer options**.
-(If you don't know how to enable developer options, Google should help.)
+(If you don't know how to enable developer options, a web search-engine should help.)
 "

 developer_solution: "